-To the second of these two steps we have no difficulty in assigning its proper author.
-It belongs to Cæsalpinus, and marks the first great epoch of this science.
-It is less easy to state to what botanist is due the establishment of genera; yet we may justly assign the greater part of the merit of this invention, as is usually done, to Conrad Gessner of Zurich.
-This eminent naturalist, after publishing his great work on animals, died of the plague in 1565, at the age of forty-nine, while he was preparing to publish a History of Plants, a sequel to his History of Animals.
+It is less easy to state to what this science. botanist is due the establishment of genera; yet we may justly assign the greater part of the merit of this invention, as is usually done, to Conrad Gessner of Zurich.
+This eminent naturalist, after publishing his great work on animals, died3 of the plague in 1565, at the age of forty-nine, while he was preparing to publish a History of Plants, a sequel to his History of Animals.
 The fate of the work thus left incomplete was remarkable.
-It fell into the hands of his pupil, Gaspard Wolf, who was to have published it, but wanting leisure for the office, sold it to Joachim Camerarius, a physician and botanist of Nuremberg, who made use of the engravings prepared by Gessner, in an Epitome which he The text of Gessner's work, published in 1586. after passing through various hands, was published in 1754 under the title of Gessneri Opera Botanica per duo sæcula desiderata, &c., but is very incomplete.
+It fell into the hands of his pupil, Gaspard Wolf, who was to have published it, but wanting leisure for the office, sold it to Joachim Camerarius, a physician and botanist of Nuremberg, who made use of the engravings prepared by Gessner, in an Epitome which he published in 1586.
+The text of Gessner's work, after passing through various hands, was published in 1754 under the title of Gessneri Opera Botanica per duo sæcula desiderata, &c., but is very incomplete.